oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-3.13.5-1"><a name="MQTT-SN-3.13.5-1"></a>The Session Expiry Interval MUST NOT be sent on a DISCONNECT by the Server</mark>»\[MQTT-SN-3.13.5-1\].

 If the Session Expiry Interval in the CONNECT packet was zero, then it is a Protocol Error to set a non-zero Session Expiry Interval in the DISCONNECT packet sent by the Client.
 If such a non-zero Session Expiry Interval is received by the Server, it does not treat it as a valid DISCONNECT packet.
-The Server uses DISCONNECT with Reason Code 0x82 (Protocol Error) as described in [4.12](#handling-errors).
+The Server uses DISCONNECT with Reason Code 0x82 (Protocol Error) as described in [4.12 "Handling errors"](#handling-errors).

 ### 3.13.6 Reason String <a id='reason-string'></a>